prashlkam/FocussedModePlus/README.md

  - the whole blank window can be Minimized - by pressing the `m` key
  - you can Quit FocussedModePlus by pressing the `q` key

+this is the linux implementation [all the above features may not be available]

 ## Setup
 -----------
  follow these steps to install FocusedModePlus on your system...